moomy94/strath-leap-drone/README.md

 Description
 =======================

-Control an AR Drone 2.0 using a Leap Motion / keyboard and display video & control visualization in browser.
+Control a drone using a Leap Motion / keyboard and display video & control visualization in browser.

 How to Fly
 =======================